 What to do if you notice bad symptoms while your dog is taking Cefdinir?
 Stop use of the drug and head to the vet.
 We all have good intentions, but sometimes we make matters worse.

 A common side effect of Cefdinir is upset stomach.
-Hydrogen peroxide, in serious cases, is used to induce vomiting.
-Did your dog get too high a dose?
-Treatment is needed ASAP to prevent absorption.
+Hydrogen peroxide, in serious cases, is used to induce the dog to vomit.
+For too high a dose, treatment is needed ASAP to prevent absorption.

 Conclusion on Cefdinir